makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ## FirstnameAnonymizer

-Works like the StringAnonymizer, but with a provided sample of 1000 worldwide lastnames.
+Works like the StringAnonymizer, but with a provided sample of 1000 worldwide firstnames.

 ::: code-group
 ```php [Attribute]